-Probably not.
-Early action acceptance rates are 30.8%, which is only negligibly different than regular acceptance rates.
-Still, if UVA’s your dream school and your grades and test scores are great, go for it!
+Maybe slightly–a whopping 61.1% of UVA entering freshmen were admitted Early Decision or Early Action.
+HIf UVA’s your dream school and your grades and test scores are great, go for it!
 Otherwise, you might want to take the time to boost your numbers before applying.

 Is there a waitlist?

 There is, but the odds aren’t great.
 Of the 3,500+ students accepting places on the waitlist, only 13 were admitted.
 Still, that’s better than no one being accepted!
 If UVA’s your dream school and you’re on the waitlist, write one (ONE) compelling letter making your case and letting the University of Virginia admissions committee know you’d take the place in a heartbeat if offered (mean it, though!).